aws/aws-emr-best-practices/website/docs/bestpractices/Cost Optimizations/instance-sizing-strategy.md

 - **Skewed workloads**: Hot partitions have more CPU/memory headroom before causing heartbeat timeouts, GC pauses, or disk spill
 - **Coordination overhead**: Fewer executors means fewer network connections during shuffle and fewer fetch failures

-## Horizontal Scaling (Smaller Instances)
+## When to Choose Horizontal Scaling

 Smaller instances with more executors are better for:

 - **GC-sensitive workloads**: Smaller heap sizes lead to better garbage collection behavior and more predictable latency
-- **Fault tolerance**: Losing one executor out of 100 is less disruptive than losing one out of 10
+- **Fault tolerance**: Losing one executor out of 36 is less disruptive than losing one out of 18
 - **Dynamic Resource Allocation (DRA)**: Easier to scale up/down in smaller increments, particularly effective with EMR Serverless
 - **High-concurrency environments**: Better resource sharing across many concurrent jobs

 ## Workload-Specific Guidance

-The right choice depends on your workload profile:

 | Workload Type | Recommended Approach | Reason |
 |---|---|---|